Community Program

 Group Details:

-• Childcare available for select sessions— see Community Program Schedule on the Upcoming Events page.
+• Childcare available for select sessions (check the schedule).

 Group Sessions Throughout the Year:

-• Session 1: January - March, 11-week journal-based sessions
+• Session 1: January - March, 11-week journal-based focus group sessions

-• Session 2: April - May, 6–8 week devotional-style gatherings
+• Session 2: April - May, 6–8 week devotional-style open group gatherings

-• Session 3: August - October, 11-week journal-based sessions
+• Session 3: August - October, 11-week journal-based focus group sessions

-• Session 4: December, 6–8 week devotional-style gatherings (holiday grief group)
+• Session 4: December, 6–8 week devotional-style gatherings (holiday grief open group)

 Through these gatherings, group members form strong connections, learn coping skills, and find comfort while navigating the many aspects of grief.